220418-UTA-SH-Java-Enterprise/training-repo/projects/Project 1/Project 1.md

 ### MVP:
 - [ ] The back-end system shall utilize one of the following: **1) JDBC, 2) Hibernate, or 3) Custom-made using Reflections API**.
 - [ ] The back-end system shall connect to an **AWS RDS Postgres database**.
-- [ ] Programmatic persistence of entities (basic CRUD support) using ORM or JDBC.
+- [ ] Programmatic persistence of entities (basic CRUD support) using ORM or JDBC/Hibernate.
 - [ ] File-based or programmatic configuration of entities (applicable for options 2 & 3 only).
+- [ ] The back-end source code should be included within the web application as a Maven dependency (option 3 only).
 - [ ] 60% line coverage of all service layer classes.
 - [ ] Generated Jacoco reports that display coverage metrics.
 - [ ] Usage of the java.util.Stream API within your project.
-- [ ] The back-end source code should be included within the web application as a Maven dependency.
 - [ ] The application shall use Postman to test endpoints that call your server-side components.
 - [ ] The application shall follow proper layered architecture.
 - [ ] The application shall implement log4j for appropriate logging.